 This term, our topic for Geography is Rivers.
 Learning will include the water cycle, parts of the river, and looking at natural disasters that can occur when things go wrong.

 Geography is where we will be going on our first WOW visit!
 We will be going to the Peak District National Park, linking to our topic Rivers.
 Longsdendale Environmental Centre and the Crowden River are where our river study will be taking place, learning from experts and working alongside rangers and staff from the National Park!

-In this topic we have looked back at the impact WW2 had on our city, considering how and why many famous areas were destroyed and comparing these sites to how they look today.
-We've also studied the tragedy of Durning Road, which hit very close to home for many people in Year 5.
+In this topic we will look back at the impact WW2 had on our city, considering how and why many famous areas were destroyed and comparing these sites to how they look today.
+We will also study the tragedy of Durning Road, which hit very close to home for many people in Year 5.